-Top attractions to see in Pompeii include the Thermal Baths, Great Theater of Pompeii and Temples.
+Top attractions to see in Pompeii include the Thermal Baths, the Great Theater of Pompeii and the Temples.
 You’ll also get to see preserved artworks and mosaics.

 Taking a guided tour here is highly recommended, as you’ll not only learn about Pompeii’s history but also get to skip most of the queues.
 If you’d like to discover the ruins on your own, you can easily catch a train from Naples or Rome.